NVIDIA/aistore/deploy/prod/docker/single/README.md

  - `AWS_DEFAULT_REGION`

-Start an AIS docker cluster with single disk, `aws` provider and credentials in envvars:
+Start an AIS docker cluster with single disk and `aws` provider credentials in envvars:

 ```console
 $ docker run \